RajGothi/CodeRAG/readme.md

 ### Configuration

 Add your API keys and environment variables to the `.env` file before running the code.
+The following API keys may be needed:
+- together.ai
+- fireworks.ai
+- openai

 ## Tools and Libraries